Lampardenak/glados/DOCKER_GUIDE.md

 ### Deploying Glados

-Firsts, set the environment variables:
+First, set the environment variables:

 - `GLADOS_POSTGRES_DATA_DIR` to the directory
 where Postgres should store its data on the host machine.